Fast2docs/Fast2-docs/docs/cookbooks/from-zip-to-punnet.md

 Inside Fast2, the map design is now pretty straightforward, given our ideas are rather clear in terms of <strike>the mission</strike> the overall order of the operations.

 The map is even quite close to the 3 steps detailed earlier.
-The [DispatchingArchive](../../catalog/converter/#DispatchingArchive) task just needs to be preceeded by a _**MimetypeFinder**_ task to highlight the archive format (here the ZIP extension is correct, but you could deal with archives without any extension, or mis-identified format).
+The [DispatchingArchive](../../catalog/converter/#DispatchingArchive) task just needs to be preceeded by a [MimeTypeFinder](../../catalog/tool/#MimeTypeFinder) task to highlight the archive format (here the ZIP extension is correct, but you could deal with archives without any extension, or mis-identified format).

 That way, we end up with 4 tasks :